I Remember Mama (play): Adaptations

-The play was made into a 1948 film of the same name, which starred Irene Dunne in the titular role, as well as Barbara Bel Geddes, Philip Dorn, and Oscar Homolka who reprised the role of Uncle Chris, which he had created on Broadway.
+The play was made into a 1948 film of the same name, which starred Irene Dunne in the title role, as well as Barbara Bel Geddes, Philip Dorn, and Oscar Homolka who reprised the role of Uncle Chris, which he had created on Broadway.
 The film was nominated for five Academy Awards: Best Actress in a Leading Role (Irene Dunne); Best Actor in a Supporting Role (Oscar Homolka); Best Actress in a Supporting Role (Barbara Bel Geddes); Best Actress in a Supporting Role (Ellen Corby); and Best Cinematography, Black-and-White (Nicholas Musuraca).
 While the cast did not win any Oscars, Ellen Corby did win the Golden Globe for Best Performance by an Actress in a Supporting Role in a Motion Picture.

 In 1979, Richard Rodgers transformed the original play, which he had co-produced with Oscar Hammerstein II in 1944, into a musical, also named I Remember Mama.
 It was Rogers' last work before his death in December of that year.
 The play was produced at the Majestic Theatre, where it previewed on April 26, 1979, and officially opened on May 31.
 The production ran for 108 performances, closing on September 2, and starred Liv Ullmann, George Hearn, and George S. Irving.
 Rodgers wrote the music, with lyrics by Martin Charnin, and book by Thomas Meehan.

 Mama, a series on CBS, starred Peggy Wood and ran from 1949 until 1957.

 After the success of the screen adaptation, Dunne, Homolka, and Bel Geddes reprised their roles in a one-hour Lux Radio Theatre adaptation of the film on August 30, 1948.

 There was also a British Independent Television production in 1961.